vibe-coder/vibe-coder/README.md

 # Hi there.
 I'm David! 👋
-I am a front-end developer with two years of experience in building various projects.
+I am a front-end developer with two years of experience in building projects.
 My expertise lies in converting both oral and written requirements into user interface and user experience specifications.
 I am highly skilled in using React.js and JavaScript to resolve complex software issues through innovative problem-solving approaches.